Capital Power to sell three U.S. power plants to Emera

-TORONTO Capital Power Corp (CPX.TO) has agreed to sell its three U.S. natural gas-fired power generation facilities in New England to Emera Inc (EMA.TO) for $541 million, to stabilize earnings and reduce its exposure to risk.
+TORONTO Aug 28 Capital Power Corp has agreed to sell its three U.S. natural gas-fired power generation facilities in New England to Emera Inc for $541 million, to stabilize earnings and reduce its exposure to risk.

 Edmonton, Alberta-based Capital Power, which announced the transaction on Wednesday, said the sale of the three merchant generation facilities reflects changes in the North American power markets in recent years.